MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-az-cli2.md

 ## Windows

-Get Azure 2.0 CLI on Windows using `pip`.
+Get Azure CLI 2.0 on Windows using `pip`.

 If you don't already have Python 2.7, 3.4 or 3.5 installed, we recommend you install version 3.5.x.

 Visit the Python site and [download Python 3.5](https://www.python.org/downloads/release/python-352/) for Windows.

-    > Add Python 3.5 to your path during installation.
+After the install completes, add Python 3.5 to your PATH environment variable (the installer will prompt you).

 Check your Python installation from a command prompt.